Growing Up in Small Town America

 - what is it like growing up in a small town

-- author reed growing up in a small town
+- quotes about growing up in a small tow

-- whats it like growing up in a really small town
+- quotes about growing up in a small town